TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/clturney42-Output-signoff.md

   As explained in the rest of the analysis, The speaker and amplifier have had their specifications matched so in theory sound should be outputted.
 Further verification will be done during physical testing of the device.

-> 6) Speaker shall be capable of outputting at a sound pressure efficiency of at least 90 dB
+> 6) Speaker shall be capable of outputting at a sound pressure level of at least 90 dB

-   According the data sheet of the CSS-10246-304, the speaker has an SPL value of 91 dB when driven with 1 W, and and SPL value of 100 dB when driven with 10 W. This is over the derived constraint and will provide an excellent sound level that will sufficiently permeate the room.
+   According the data sheet of the CSS-10246-304, the speaker has an SPL value of 91 dB when driven with 1 W, and and SPL value of up to 100 dB when driven with 10 W. This is over the derived constraint and will provide an excellent sound level that will sufficiently permeate the room.

 > 7) Speaker shall have an input power rating maximum of 15 watts